 Who We Are

-U.S. Catholic Sisters Against Human Trafficking is a collaborative, faith-based national network that offers education, supports access to survivor services, and engages in advocacy in an effort to eradicate modern-day slavery.
-As a member of Talitha Kum International, we are connected to a global network of women religious working to end human trafficking.
+Alliance to End Human Trafficking is a collaborative, faith-based national network that offers education, supports access to survivor services, and engages in advocacy in an effort to eradicate human trafficking.
+As a member of Talitha Kum International, we are connected to a global network of women religious aligned in this mission.

 Click the video to learn more.